quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 When a server is under load, QUICv1 allows it to defer storage of connection state until the client proves it can receive packets at its advertised IP address.
-Through the use of a Retry packet, a token in subsequent client Initial packets, and the original_connection_id transport parameter, servers verify address ownership and clients verify that there is no "man in the middle" generating Retry packets.
+Through the use of a Retry packet, a token in subsequent client Initial packets, and the original_destination_connection_id transport parameter, servers verify address ownership and clients verify that there is no "man in the middle" generating Retry packets.

-As a trusted Retry Service is literally a "man in the middle," the service must communicate the original_connection_id back to the server so that in can pass client verification.
+As a trusted Retry Service is literally a "man in the middle," the service must communicate the original_destination_connection_id back to the server so that it can pass client verification.
 It also must either verify the address itself (with the server trusting this verification) or make sure there is common context for the server to verify the address using a service-generated token.

 There are two different mechanisms to allow offload of DoS mitigation to a trusted network service.
 One requires no shared state; the server need only be